What’s the Difference Between Ganja and Bhang?

 - Psychoactive Properties: Because the psychoactive substance of ganja is extremely rich in THC, it is most often smoked for recreational or medicinal purposes.

-- Usage: The drug is broadly used for inducing euphoria as well as producing hallucinative effects to produce relaxation or super-sensitive perception by the user.
+- Usage: The drug is broadly used for inducing euphoria as well as producing hallucinogenic effects to create relaxation or super-sensitive perception by the user.

 Difference Between Bhang and Ganja